3xstar/RandomRush/README.md

 EFFECTS RESET - resets all applied effects, allowing you to breathe a sigh of relief and relax for the next 10 seconds.

-CHAOS MODE is the most challenging gameplay effect that completely inverts character controls.
+CHAOS MODE - the most challenging gameplay effect that completely inverts character controls, so its effect lasts less than that of other effects.